Email To Friend |

 With the Cayman Islands being almost completely flat, and the water being clear, warm and mainly free of currents, Grand Cayman is a welcoming destination for those with physical disabilities and mobility-limitations.

-Owen Roberts International Airport offers ramps and walkways for greater accessibility.
+The recent redevelopment of Owen Roberts International Airport has improved ramps and walkways for greater accessibility.
 At present, however, Cayman Airways is the only airline offering a boarding ramp for those with limited mobility and this is only used for some aircrafts.
 Other airlines should be contacted in advance to request special assistance.

 Whilst no car rental companies offer special assistance vehicles, many have vehicles such as the Ford Flex, which they consider to be more suitable.
 We suggest you contact car rental companies directly.